Wright's Bridge. Photo by Kim Varney Chandler

 The HAER with Christopher Marston

-In this episode, we will learn about the Historic American Engineering Record (HAER), and its National Covered Bridge Recording Project, through which over one hundred historic covered bridges were documented, including twelve in New Hampshire.
-Christopher Marston walks us through it.
+Kim interviews architect Christopher Marston, project leader of the Historic American Engineering Record, and its National Covered Bridge Recording Project, through which over one hundred historic covered bridges were documented, including twelve in New Hampshire.

 EPISODE FIVE